markmbaum/ScalarRadau.jl/README.md

 * `maxnwt` - maximum number of Newton iterations before step size reduction
 * `maxstp` - maximum number of steps for the solver stops and throws an error

-Two other functions are available for convenience, both of which use the in-place version internally.
+Two other functions are available to make different output options convenient.
+Both of them use the in-place version internally.

 ### Evenly Spaced Output

-For evenly spaced output points (as in the quick start example) the function definition is
+For evenly spaced output points (as in the example above) the function definition is

 ```julia
 radau(F, y₀, x₀, xₙ, nout, param=nothing; kwargs...)